Inkit logo

 Answer: They can't.

-In this article, we will explore what FedRAMP and DoD Impact Levels are, why they are important, and how they differ from and complement one another.
-We will also see how Inkit can support organizations that must meet these uncompromising standards.
+In this article, we will explore the complex compliance frameworks of FedRAMP and DoD Impact Levels and how Inkit can support you and your organization in meeting these uncompromising standards.

-Read on to learn more about DoD IL4, and IL5 vs IL6, and FedRamp, and how they work.
+Read on to learn more about FedRAMP and DoD Impact Levels and how they compare to each other.

 What is FedRAMP?